aleshaleksey/fansys23/05-skills.md

 ___
 #### Investigate/Prospect

 This is a wide range of skills and methods that are used to reveal hidden details and properties of the surrounding area.
 Detailed use is described in "Scouting, prospecting and exploration".
-The DM should take care not to put plot critical information behind this kind of check (or any other check really, this one is overdone).
+The DM should take care not to put plot critical information behind this kind of roll (or any roll check for that matter).
 In addition this skill can be used for "detective" functions like:

 - **Date Evidence**: Determine the approximate age of evidence.
 Can also be used for tracks, food stuffs, etc:
   - Exactly: Threshold = 32